 We have put many checks in place to keep you safe and prevent errors with your care, but we also need you to play a vital role.

 We are committed to making health information understandable to you.
 Our staff uses Patient Teach Back Health Literacy Standards anytime written instructions are given.

-Work with your doctor and other healthcare professionals as a team
+As partners on your health and wellness journey, please work with your doctor and other healthcare professionals as a team.

 - Share your health history with your care team.